Timwi/EsotericIDE/README.md

 ## Supported Languages

-In chronological order of implementation in EsotericIDE:
+In chronological order of implementation in Esoteric IDE:

 * **[Sclipting](http://esolangs.org/wiki/Sclipting)** — Similar to GolfScript but using Chinese characters.
 * **[Ziim](http://esolangs.org/wiki/Ziim)** — 2D language using only arrows (← ↑ → ↓ etc.).